Stokenham

+Pronunciation

+For the great majority of towns in England with names ending in -ham the suffix is very weakly pronounced as /əm/ and the stress is always earlier in the word.
+In Birmingham, for example, the stress is on the first syllable.
+Stokenham is a clear exception, with the -ham fully enunciated and stressed.

 Places in the parish

 As well as Stokenham the civil parish includes the settlements of Torcross, Beesands, Hallsands, Kellaton, Kernborough, Dunstone, Beeson and Chillington and Bickerton.
 It forms part of the district of South Hams.

 History

 The village of Stokenham was known in Saxon Times as Stoc or Stoc Hamme ("meaning Stoc meadows").
 By the 13th century the town was called Stoke in Hamme.
 An electoral ward has the same name.
 The ward population at the 2011 census was 1,895.

 In Mediaeval times St. Humbert the Confessor (d.1188AD) was locally venerated as patron saint in the town.

 The area was known in the 19th century for the fine crabs, and in World War II local residents were evacuated from the area, on the eve of D-day.

 Geography

 To the east of the parish is Start Bay in the English Channel.
 The principal road in the parish is the A379 running between the nearest towns of Kingsbridge (to the west) and Dartmouth to the north.